publishpress/PublishPress-Checklists/readme.txt

 With the PublishPress Checklists plugin, you can require that all your posts have a Featured image.
 If the image is missing, you can choose to show a warning, or prevent the post from being published.
 Many sites require a featured image for blog posts because an image is important for sharing on social media.

 * Go to Checklists > Settings.
-* You can choose from â€œDisabled, Recommended, or Requiredâ€ options.
+* You can choose from “Disabled, Recommended, or Required” options.
-* You can choose â€œWho can ignore this task?"
+* You can choose “Who can ignore this task?"
 * If you enable this Featured image option, it will be visible when you edit content.
 If your Featured image box is empty, this task will be marked in red in the sidebar.
 If your Featured image box has an image, this task will be marked in green in the sidebar.

 [Read about requiring a featured image](https://publishpress.com/knowledge-base/featured-image/)

 = Can I require all posts to be approved by an administrator? =

 With this requirement, you can stop content from being published unless it has been approved by a user in a particular role.
-This is an excellent way to allow some users to â€œsign offâ€ on content before it is published.
+This is an excellent way to allow some users to “sign off” on content before it is published.

 * Go to Checklists > Settings.
-* You can choose from â€œDisabled, Recommended, or Requiredâ€ options.
+* You can choose from “Disabled, Recommended, or Required” options.
-* You can choose â€œWho can ignore this task?â€œ
+* You can choose “Who can ignore this task?“
 * In the final box, you can choose which roles can approve posts.
 If a user is in one of the selected roles, they will see a checkbox.
 If the user approves the post, they can check the box and the content can be published.

 [Read about requiring approval by an admin](https://publishpress.com/knowledge-base/approved-by-a-user-in-this-role/)